hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 </p>

 * 2.2 DDoS Parameters:
-Create the DDoS Standard selecting the `Subscription`, `Resource Group` (The Network Resource Group that you just created on the previous step, Instance Details with the `Name` and `Region` Create the DDoS plan for booth Regions, in this step will be to CENTRAL-US.
+Create the DDoS Standard selecting the `Subscription`, `Resource Group` (The Network Resource Group that you just created on the previous step, Instance Details with the `Name` and `Region` Create the DDoS plan for both Regions, in this step will be to CENTRAL-US.
 Click in `Review + Create` and then, `Create` after the Validation.

 <p align="center">
   <img src="Images/picture09.png" alt="drawing" width="600"/>